 And of course, talk about it on every marketing platform you have!
 I always start with emailing my newsletter list, since these are folks who have opted in to hear about what I’m up to.
 Then move on to the usual suspects: Instagram, Facebook, or Twitter, oh my!
 You’re likely to have the best results on the platforms where you’re consistent in showing up regularly.

-Case Study: For this offering, I started by giving it to my current clients of The Foundery and my mastermind group for free, in exchange for asking them to pass along the info to anyone they think might benefit.
-Next, I emailed all my past clients who I thought would love an offering like this, giving them a special discount code to use at checkout.
+Case Study: For this offering, I started by offering it to my current clients and past clients at a discount, and asked them to pass along the info to anyone they think might benefit.
 Then I sent out an email newsletter to my list with all the information!
-Finally, I posted about it to my Instagram and Facebook feeds, and followed up with interactive Instagram stories.
+Finally, I posted about it to my Instagram feed, and followed up with interactive Instagram stories.

 Yes, it’s a lot of steps.
 And yes, it’s a lot of work.
 But yes, this method has worked, for myself and for my clients.
 Taking the time to work through each and every step of the process pays off HUGE when you finally launch your offerings into the world.
 Be patient, take it step by step, and watch your hard work pay off.
 Give your amazing ideas the kind of intentional, heartfelt launch that they deserve.